 but (in each case) only where the Panel considers that such dissemination is necessary for the purposes of security.

-Emergency Suspension of SMKI Services
+Emergency Suspension of SMKI Services or VWKI Services

-Where the SMKI PMA has reason to believe that there is any immediate threat of the DCC Total System, any User Systems, any Smart Metering Systems or any RDP Systems being Compromised to a material extent by the occurrence of an event arising in relation to the SMKI Services, it may instruct the DCC immediately to suspend:
+Where the SMKI PMA has reason to believe that there is any immediate threat of the DCC Total System, any User Systems, any Smart Metering Systems or any RDP Systems being Compromised to a material extent by the occurrence of an event arising in relation to the SMKI Services or the VWKI Services, it may instruct the DCC immediately to suspend:

-the provision (in whole or in part) of the SMKI Services and/or any other Services which rely on the use of Certificates;
+the provision (in whole or in part) of the SMKI Services and/or the VWKI Services and/or any other Services which rely on the use of Certificates and/or VWKI Certificates;

-the rights of any SMKI Participant to receive (in whole or in part) the SMKI Services and/or any other Services which rely on the use of Certificates,
+the rights of any SMKI Participant or VWKI Participant to receive (in whole or in part) the SMKI Services and/or the VWKI Services and/or any other Services which rely on the use of Certificates and/or VWKI Certificates,

-and thereafter to retain that suspension in effect until such time as the SMKI PMA instructs the DCC to reinstate the provision of the relevant Services or the rights of the SMKI Participant (as the case may be).
+and thereafter to retain that suspension in effect until such time as the SMKI PMA instructs the DCC to reinstate the provision of the relevant Services or the rights of the SMKI Participant or VWKI Participant (as the case may be).

 Where the SMKI PMA takes any steps under Section L2.14, it: